 Similar to the Duomo and Piazza della Signoria, Santa Croce is also a busy area but slightly less touristy than the former neighborhoods.
 There’s a more local feel to this area while still being central and convenient to walk to.

-Santa Croce offers some of the best restaurants, architecture, and nightlife in the city.
-Whether you choose to spend you days people watching in Piazza Santa Croce, or wandering amongst the famous tombs of renowned Italians, this neighborhood has a lot going on.
+This neighborhood offers some of the best bars and restaurants, architecture, and nightlife in the city.
+Whether you choose to spend your days people-watching in Piazza Santa Croce or wandering amongst the famous tombs of renowned Italians, this neighborhood has a lot going on.

 If you’re looking to be immersed in the busy and energetic atmosphere of Florentine culture, and want to have options for both tourists and locals, this is the best neighborhood to stay in.

-Not to mention, because it’s such a popular area, there are a variety of hotels for a wide-range of budgets.
+Because it’s such a popular area, there are a variety of hotels for a wide range of budgets.

 Suggested Hotels near Santa Croce